 Anyone who reads several of Ray’s studies will be struck by their continuity with one another.
 Since the 1990 study he has used essentially the same survey instrument (with modifications over the years) and followed the same basic strategy for obtaining responses.
 Many of the studies repeat sections of their predecessors verbatim when describing research design, sampling and so forth.
 I describe this in more detail in my previous post.

 Interestingly, as I write this, HSLDA and Ray are currently recruiting for another large-scale study.
 In February of 2008 HSLDA mailed out requests to thousands of parents whose children have been tested by one of four testing agencies.
-Conveniently, HSLDA has posted a copy of this letter here.
+A copy of the original letter is available here.

 Reading it through one can see just how clearly HSLDA and NHERI are aligned and get a sense of the recruiting strategy HSLDA employs.
 The letter is titled “Prize Draw Guidelines for HSLDA/NHERI Academic Study” and notes that the project “is being administered cooperatively by Dr. Brian Ray of the National Home Education Research Institute (NHERI) and Home School Legal Defense Association (HSLDA).”
 HSLDA points out that the results of this study “will help homeschool organizations better serve homeschool families, inform lawmakers, policymakers, and the general public about the benefits of a home-based education, and encourage those who choose to homeschool.”
 As with all of HSLDA/NHERI’s previous studies, you know what the conclusion will be before the surveys have even been submitted–the results will show the “benefits of a home-based education.”
 And if contributing to a research project that will show to the world how great homeschooling is isn’t motivation enough, HSLDA will also offer three prizes to families who submit their surveys in a timely fashion.